 How to keep it provable

-• Use inspection/permit requirements as the proof gate (if applicable).
+• Use permit/inspection requirements as the proof gate (when applicable).

 • Document compliance with photos in the closeout packet.

-• Keep statements factual: “required for approval/inspection” vs “because we say so.”
+• Keep language factual: “required for approval/inspection” vs “because we say so.”

 Why specialty roofs break “normal shingle advice” System reality